-Remember that all the ingredients have to be at room temperature for the cake and cream cheese frosting.
+TIP: Remember that all the ingredients must be at room temperature for the cake and cream cheese frosting.
 Otherwise, you won’t get a smooth keto cake batter, and the frosting won’t mix properly.

-- Incorporate the wet ingredients: add eggs one at a time, vanilla extract, heavy cream, apple cider vinegar.
+Incorporate the wet ingredients: add eggs one at a time, vanilla extract, heavy cream, and apple cider vinegar.

-- Generously frost the cake and decorate.
+Generously frost the keto red velvet cake recipe and decorate.
 Enjoy!